Award winning chicken chili

 • Add the tomatoes & basil.
 Bring to a boil, then reduce the heat and simmer, uncovered, for 30 minutes, stirring occasionally.

-• While chili is simmering, separate the chicken meat from the bones and skin and shred, or cut it into 3/4-inch chunks.
-(All a matter of preference.)
-Add the chicken to the chili and simmer, uncovered, for another 20 minutes.
+• Add the chicken (and any accumulated juices) to the chili and simmer, uncovered, for another 20 minutes.
 Taste for seasoning and adjust if needed.

 • Serve with the toppings, or refrigerate and reheat gently before serving.